Missouri Gov. Mike Kehoe is banking on voters to phase out state income tax

 Some Democrats pointed out that the proposal could be appealing to voters because it won’t become clear which specific sales taxes will go up until after it’s passed later this year.

 “The governor mentioned a few things, like closing loopholes.
-You do not generate $9 billion of economic activity off of closing the loopholes mentioned today,” said state Rep. Betsy Fogle, a Springfield Democrat and ranking member of the House Budget Committee.
+You do not generate $9 billion of economic activity off of closing the loopholes mentioned today,” said state Rep. Betsy Fogle, D-Springfield, who's the ranking member of the House Budget Committee.
 “Which to me signals that this will be an increase in taxation of services, which will raise the cost of living for most Missourians.”

 Kehoe said the proposal is about “moving away from the checkbook economy more to the economy that we're used to right now.”